Oluwaseunus/Oluwaseunus/README.md

 ### Salut! 👋

 I'm Seun, pronounced (SHAY-OON).
 I'm a Front-End engineer :man_technologist: and WindRunner :wind_chime:.
-I love building user interfaces , learning new stuff :books: and ~introducing breaking changes~.
+I love building user interfaces :smile:, learning new stuff :books: and ~introducing breaking changes~.

 I'm also an avid reader :nerd_face:, a wannabe writer :pencil: and a champion at karaoke :microphone:.
 No, seriously.
 I'm Nigerian :nigeria:, but je peux parler un peu de Français.